 WHEN ARE FIRST COMMUNION PREPARATION CLASSES HELD?

-Our First Communion classes meet on Sundays September-May from 3:15pm-4:30 pm at St. Michael's School.
+Traditional First Communion classes meet on Sundays from September- May from 3:00 pm-4:15 pm at the St. Michael School building.

 Have questions about First Communion preparation?